Born To Fly

 …you’ll only kill her faster if you keep her on the ground.

 It is usually more fun to write and read about people who achieved everything they set out to do, but there are good reasons why kids need to know about Amelia Earhart.
-Besides being a pioneer of aviation at a time when flying was one of the many things a lady simply Did Not Do, Amelia teaches us an important lesson about engineering and maybe about life, and here it is:
+Besides being a pioneer of aviation at a time when flying was widely considered to be one of the many things a lady simply Did Not Do, Amelia teaches us an important lesson about engineering and maybe about life.
+Here it is:

 We only grow when we push our limits.

 That’s it.
 So stop worrying about whether your popsicle-stick bridge is perfect, or your pinewood car is the fastest, or if that new song you wrote will impress the judges, or if those new shoes you love are too much for a Thursday.
 Just bring your best game and build it.
 Race it.
 Sing it.
 Wear it.
-If you are doing it right then you WILL fail, often and spectacularly.
+If you are doing life right then you WILL fail, often and spectacularly.
 Learn from it and fail better next time.
-And if your plane goes down, make sure it happens while you are pushing boundaries no one has pushed before.
+And if your plane goes down, may it happen while you are pushing boundaries no one has dared before.

 Today, flying has become so routine that we complain if our plane is even a few minutes late.
 When I am sitting with my guitar in an airport terminal somewhere, I try to remember what an incredible privilege it is that I get to fly (fly!!!) and not even worry about safety.
-The reason we get to do this is because of heroes like Amelia, who pushed the limits so we could learn how to do it better.
+The reason we get to do this is because of heroes like Amelia, who pushed the limits so we could learn how to do it better; we need more like her.

 Here are some academic standards from the NGSS addressed by this song.
 It may also tie in well to your state’s social studies/history standards for biography, then vs. now, geography, and American history.